Portland ME

 Relax at Deering Oaks Park

-For peace and green spaces in Portland Maine, go to Deering Oaks Park, a short drive from the Old Port.
+For peace and green spaces in Portland, go to Deering Oaks Park, a short drive from the Old Port.
 It features a small pond at its center with a splendid water fountain, which looks lovely in the rising and falling sun.

 In fall, Camp Sunshine lights up the park with thousands of Jack-o’-lanterns.
 In the winter months, the frozen pond is open for free public ice skating.